usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 predictability and reliability.
 Also, while Level AAA conformance provides a richer user experience, it is the most difficult to achieve for many entities.
-Again, W3C does not recommend that Level AAA conformance be required as a general policy for entire websites because it is not possible to satisfy all Level AAA criteria for some content.
-84 Adopting a Level AA conformance level makes the requirements of subpart H consistent with a standard that has been accepted internationally.
-85 The web content of Federal agencies is also required to conform to WCAG 2.0 Level AA under the Section 508
+Again, W3C does not recommend that Level AAA conformance be required as a general policy for entire websites because it is not possible to satisfy all Level AAA criteria for some content. {% fn 84 %}
+Adopting a Level AA conformance level makes the requirements of subpart H consistent with a standard that has been accepted internationally. {% fn 85 %} The web content of Federal agencies is also required to conform to WCAG 2.0 Level AA under the Section 508
-Standards.
-86
+Standards. {% fn 86 %}

 Therefore, the Department believes that adopting the Level AA conformance level strikes the right balance between accessibility for individuals with disabilities and